pstolarz/OneWireNg/README.md

 ## Parasite powering

-The library supports two modes of providing direct voltage source on the 1-wire bus to parasitically power connected slaves:
+The library supports two modes of providing a direct voltage source on the 1-wire bus for parasitically powered slaves:

 1. If platform's GPIO set to the high-state (in the output mode) is able to serve as a voltage source, the library may leverage this trait.
 The master MCU GPIO controlling the 1-wire bus is set to the high-state powering the bus when additional energy is needed for connected slaves.

-2. If platform's GPIO in the output mode is of an open-drain type, then the GPIO is not able to directly serve as a voltage source powering the slaves.
-In this case additional switching transistor is leveraged to provide the power to the bus and is controlled by a dedicated power-control-GPIO as presented on the following figure.
+2. If platform's GPIO is of an open-drain type, then a GPIO is not able to directly serve as a voltage source powering the connected slaves.
+In this case an additional switching transistor is leveraged to control providing an external power source to the bus and is controlled by a dedicated power-control-GPIO as presented on the following figure.

 ![Switching transistor parasite powering](extras/schema/parasite.svg)